imnayakshubham/React-App-using-webpack/Readme.md

 After completing the installation, you can use the following npm scripts:

 - `npm start`: Starts the development server and opens the application in your default browser.
+- `npm run build:dev`: Builds the project for development, generating the bundled files in the build directory.
-- `npm run build:dev`: Builds the project for production, generating the bundled files in the build directory.
+- `npm run build:prod`: Builds the project for production, generating the bundled files in the build directory.

 ## Configuration
 The webpack configuration file (webpack.config.js) is responsible for configuring the build process.
 Here are some key features of the configuration: